XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/privacy.md

 </ul>
 <h2>Disclosure Of Data</h2>
 <h3>Legal Requirements</h3>
-<p>Xiaomi Firmware Updater may disclose your Personal Data in the good faith belief that such action is necessary to:
+<p>XM Firmware Updater may disclose your Personal Data in the good faith belief that such action is necessary to:
 </p>
 <ul>
     <li>To comply with a legal obligation</li>
-    <li>To protect and defend the rights or property of Xiaomi Firmware Updater</li>
+    <li>To protect and defend the rights or property of XM Firmware Updater</li>
     <li>To prevent or investigate possible wrongdoing in connection with the Service</li>
     <li>To protect the personal safety of users of the Service or the public</li>
     <li>To protect against legal liability</li>